khemmachart/APIRequest/README.md

-# APIRequest
+# AlamofireRouter
-Writing an APIRequest with router
+Example of implementation of Alamofire URLRequest using router